IBM/svccat/workshop/Lab0/README.md

-# Lab 0: Install Service Catalog and svcat
+# Lab 0: Install Prequisites

-Before we begin, we need to install Service Catalog and its associated CLI utility, svcat.
+Before we begin, we need to install Service Catalog and a few other things we'll need.
 Towards that end, this lab contains instructions to install:

-* Configure your IBM Cloud Kubernetes cluster's config map
 * The Helm CLI, version 2.7.0 or later
 * The Helm tiller pod inside your cluster
 * Service Catalog, version 0.1.18 or later
 * svcat, the Service Catalog CLI tool
+* create a PersistantVolume on our cluster

 # Set KUBECONFIG